 Better Benefits Can Support Your Company’s Growth Strategy

-In a job seekers market, salary and benefits are the top two swaying factors when considering an offer.
-In fact, a Glassdoor survey from 2015 showed that 4 out of 5 employees would prefer better benefits over a raise (79%).
+In the competition for talent, salary and benefits consistently remain the top two swaying factors.
+In fact, a Glassdoor survey showed that 4 out of 5 employees would prefer better benefits over a raise (79%).
 And the numbers spike (89%) for younger employees in the 18-34 age range.

 - Business growth is built on a strong recruitment strategy